Anna Davies (rugby league)

-Anna Davies is an amateur rugby league footballer who plays at a winger for Wigan Warriors and the England women's national rugby league team.
+Anna Davies is an amateur rugby league footballer who plays as a winger for Wigan Warriors and the England women's national rugby league team.

 Background

 Davies had taken up athletics from a young age and was part of Nottingham Athletics Club, competing at U-15 and U-17 levels.
 At age 17, she stopped athletics after breaking her foot.

-Her return to sport came in 2018 after graduating university with a sports science degree, playing rugby union with Bath in the reserves.
-After her first season, she was passed a trial for the GB Teachers rugby league team for a fixture against the Armed Forces in 2019.
+Her return to sport came in 2018 after graduating from university with a sports science degree, playing rugby union with Bath in the reserves.
+After her first season, she passed a trial for the GB Teachers rugby league team for a fixture against the Armed Forces in 2019.

 Club career

 Davies made her Wigan debut in 2021.

 She finished the 2023 season as Wigan's higher try scorer with nine.

-In June 2025, Davies scored at try in Wigan's 42–6 victory over St Helens in the 2025 Women's Challenge Cup final.
+In June 2025, Davies scored a try in Wigan's 42–6 victory over St Helens in the 2025 Women's Challenge Cup final.
 In September, she scored a try against the same opposition in the final round of regular season to lift the League Leaders' Shield; and a month later, in the Super League Grand Final scored a brace in a player of the match performance to help her side be crowned season champions and complete the club's first treble, also against St Helens beating them 18–12.